 As long as you meet the residency requirements for divorce, you can get divorced in Texas even if your spouse lives in another state.

 Do I need a lawyer to help me with my divorce?

 You do not have to have a lawyer to file or respond to a divorce case.
-However, divorce cases can be complicated and your rights as a parent, your property and your money may be at risk.
+However, divorce cases can be difficult and your rights as a parent, your property and your money may be at risk.